fanhenrique/my-tasks/README.md

 #### Edit node

   To edit some node use the `--edit`/`-e` option followed by the new name node.
-In this case it is necessary to indicate the id of the node
+In this case it is necessary to indicate the id of the node.

   ```
   python main.py 3 --edit new name node